o3de/sig-ui-ux/.github/ISSUE_TEMPLATE/UI-UX-SIG-Meeting-Todays-Content.md

 ## UI-UX SIG Meeting — todays content for XX-XX-XXXX

 Hi O3DE Community,
-We want to invite you to our meeting program feedback, global updates, triage, and design review.
+We want to invite you to our meeting program feedback, RTE updates, triage, and design specific conversations.
+The purpose is to discuss the UX gap with the community and the team.
+Talk about the plan and what needs to change and create a  direction for us  to help best resolve these issues.

-**##Schedule**
+## Schedule
 - **Date/Time:** XX/XX/XXXX @ 10:00am PT
 - **Location:** [Discord SIG-UI-UX Voice Room](https://discord.gg/Mc6jStmuMK)
 - **Moderator:** UI/UX SIG Committee